AidanFarhi/cost-of-living-data-ingestor/README.md

-## This script scrapes cost of living data from the MIT Living Wage Calculator website and loads it to an S3 bucket.
+## This script scrapes cost of living data from the MIT Living Wage Calculator website and loads it to a S3 data lake.

 #### To run locally